JamesLinus/HackMyCore/CONTRIBUTING.md

 ## Issues

-Open new issues at will for bugs, feature requests, questions, or nnouncements.
+Open new issues at will for bugs, feature requests, questions, or announcements.

 ## Tools